Man dies in hospital; 2018 wildfire death toll rises to 86

 SAN FRANCISCO — A man who had been hospitalized since the deadliest wildfire in California history incinerated a town in November has died, raising the number of people killed to 86, authorities said Thursday.

-The Butte County Sherriff’s Office said 72-year-old Paul Ernest, of Paradise, succumbed to his wounds but gave no other information.
+The Butte County Sheriff’s Office said 72-year-old Paul Ernest of Paradise succumbed to his wounds, but gave no other information.

 Ernest’s son, Jessee Ernest, said his father died Monday of complications from burns on one-third of his body.